-A mobile testing unit operated by the Fulton County Board of Health offered COVID-19 voluntary testing on May 6, 11 and 12 at Christian City.
-Assisted Living Center and Active Senior Living residents and staff were invited to voluntarily participate in testing.
-To date, almost 1,000 people have been tested at Christian City, including residents of neighborhoods surrounding Christian City.
+A mobile testing unit operated by the Fulton County Board of Health offered COVID-19 voluntary testing at Christian City in May and July.
+To date, more than 1,500 people have been tested at Christian City, including residents of neighborhoods surrounding Christian City.
 The National Guard has completed testing of all residents and staff of the Christian City Skilled Nursing & Rehab Center.

 During the COVID-19 crisis, we have initiated recommended precautionary protocols, and we are grateful to our active senior residents who have obediently sheltered in place according to guidelines set forth by our government officials.
 The following protocols and additional communications have been in place during the crisis to mitigate the risk of exposure to the coronavirus: